Gerard John Schaefer: Conviction

 Following the closing arguments, the jury began their deliberations at 3:45 p.m.
 They deliberated for five hours and ten minutes before returning with two verdicts of first-degree murder, which Judge Trowbridge formally announced to the court at 11:05 p.m.
 Upon receipt of this verdict, Schaefer proclaimed his innocence, stating to reporters: "That's the roll of the dice.
 I had a good defense [but] I'm innocent."

 Closing arguments to determine the sentence Schaefer should receive began on October 3, and saw the defense argue he should be involuntarily institutionalized under the 1971 Baker Act, in contrast to the prosecution's argument of life imprisonment to be served in Florida State Prison.
 The following day, Schaefer was sentenced to two concurrent terms of life imprisonment.
 When asked if he had anything to say prior to sentencing, Schaefer proclaimed his innocence before requesting he be sent to a psychiatric hospital as opposed to prison.

 Place's mother expressed her satisfaction at Schaefer's sentence of life imprisonment as opposed to his receiving the death penalty, informing reporters: "At first I thought I'd like to see him dead, but I think people suffer more with confinement... death is the easy way out.
 Just as long as he's never on the streets again."

-Contemporary statutes indicated the possibility of parole for Schaefer after he had served between fourteen and nineteen years' imprisonment, although his presumptive parole release date was revised in May 1979 to indicate the likelihood of parole in 2016.
+Contemporary statutes indicated the possibility of parole for Schaefer after he had served between fourteen and nineteen years' imprisonment, although his presumptive parole release date was revised in May 1979 to indicate the possibility of parole in the year 2016.
 Schaefer appealed his conviction, contending he had never been indicted by a grand jury and thus requesting a new trial.
 This appeal was rejected in June 1974.